makrai/notes/lee22-meta-learning-survey.md

 ## 3.5 Task Augmentation

-* NLP-specific methods have been proposed in both categories
+* NLP-specific methods have been proposed in both ,,,

 ## Inventing more tasks (without human labeling efforts)
-to increase the number and diversity of the meta-training tasks T train

-* general task augmentation approahces proposed for general metalearning (Yao+ 2021a; Ni+ 2021; Rajendran+ 2020; Yao+ 2021b)
+* general task augmentation approahces proposed for general meta-learning (Yao+ 2021a; Ni+ 2021; Rajendran+ 2020; Yao+ 2021b)
 * NLP-specific approaches
   * Bansal+ (2020b) generates a large number of cloze tasks, which